smirthi-mahendran/First-Launch-task/README.md

 # First-Launch-task
-Home page for an baking website called Panda Bakes using HTML,CSS and Bootstrap 5 For styles i have used Inline and External stylesheets.
+Home page for an baking website called Panda Bakes using HTML,CSS and Bootstrap 5 For styles i have used Inline and Internal stylesheets.
 Concepts like images,slider for images,header,footer sections, and other concepts were used.
 Logo i have designed using Canva.